 Person using a computer Person using a computer

-To be able to process online DBS applications your parish/benefice must be registered with our Ebulk provider, thirtyone:eight.
+To be able to process online DBS applications your parish/benefice must have a Lead Recruiter registered with our Ebulk provider, thirtyone:eight.

 Frequently Asked Questions about DBS: